jasonmacduffie/Nephelai/README.md

 #### The Syklad Clinics

 The Syklad Clinics are a decentralized underground association of false healers who worship Eovumid.
 They travel from town to town, claiming to have remedies for every ailment.
 In reality, they carry vials of blood infected with Blood Monstrosity.
-They infect their patients with this blood, which leads them to becoming Blood Monsters.
+Syklad doctors receive payment and infect their patients with this blood, which leads to the patients becoming Blood Monsters.
+Initially, the patients do not realize the negative effects of their transformation, and feel healthier and stronger than they ever did in life.
+By the time the patients realize they have been transformed into monsters, the Syklads already moved on to another town with the money.

 Monsters
 --------